memfault/interrupt/_drafts/writing-a-bootloader-from-scratch.md

 bootloader, how to implement one, and cover a few advanced techniques you may use to make your bootloader more useful.
 <!-- excerpt end -->

+_Like Interrupt?
+[Subscribe](http://eepurl.com/gpRedv) to get our latest posts straight to your mailbox_

 {:.no_toc}